-Monstera’s prefer grow best when the potting soil is watered thoroughly, so that the roots can draw up the moisture when they need it.
+Monsteras prefer to grow best when the potting soil is watered thoroughly so that the roots can draw up moisture when they need it.

 How to Revive Monstera with Curling Leaves due to Low Humidity and Drought Stress

-- Always locate your monstera in an area of bright indirect sunlight, rather then on a sunny window sill to prevent the leaves curling.
-Monstera thrive in bright, yet indirect light rather then full shade as this provides the plant with enough energy to support its leaves without risking scorching the sensitive leaves in sunlight.
+- Always locate your monstera in an area of bright indirect sunlight, rather than on a sunny window sill to prevent the leaves from curling.
+Monstera thrives in bright, yet indirect light rather than full shade as this provides the plant with enough energy to support its leaves without risking scorching the sensitive leaves in sunlight.

 If the humidity is increased sufficiently with regular misting, the root ball is watered consistently and the monstera is located in a more favorable location the curling leaves can recover their appearance.

 However if part of the monstera’s leaf or the leaf margins have turned brown and crispy and well as curling in appearance, then the brown part of the leaf does not turn green again.